thewca/tnoodle/README.md

 android sdk and setting up an ANDROID_HOME environment variable.

 - Bump the version number in the root project `build.gradle.kts`.
+- Verify that all tests succeed by invking `./gradlew check`.
 - `./gradlew publishToMavenLocal`
 - `./gradlew generateOfficialRelease`